shabaimrandev/shabaimrandev/README.md

 # My GitHub profile
 > 👋 Hi, I’m Imran
 >
-> 👀 I’m a software developer with a strong background in web development using HTML, CSS, JavaScript, PHP, and MySQL.
+> 👀 I’m a software developer with a strong background in web development using HTML, CSS, and JavaScript.
 I also have hands-on experience with React and Next.js for building fast, responsive web applications.
 >
 > I’m a creative and detail-oriented coder who values clean, maintainable code.
 I enjoy learning new technologies and improving workflow efficiency.
 I’m also comfortable with modern development tools and practices, including npm and Git for project management and version control.
 >